ruby/rdoc/RI.md

     elements.
 Any object (even another array) may be an array element.
     ```

-- Document for singleton method {IO::readlines}[https://docs.ruby-lang.org/en/master/IO.html#method-c-readlines]:
+- Document for singleton method `IO::readlines`:

     ```sh
     $ ri IO::readlines | head